krglaws/Mutant-Pong/README.md

 # Mutant-Pong
 A version of Pong made in Unity that evolves better paddles using a genetic algorithm.
+At this stage, only one generation of random individuals is created.
+The GA itself is not yet fully implemented.

 ## Usage
 1. Download